julian-klode/lingolang/docs/primitive.md

 * `m` (short for _mutable_) is `rwRW`
 * `v` (short for _value_) is `rW`

+## Wildcard permissions
+A wildcard permission `_` can be specified in place of a real permission.
+A wildcard permission cannot be assigned from or assigned to, and it is neither linear nor non-linear.
+Wildcard permissions can be merged with or converted from/to other permissions, yielding the other permission - they are the neutral element of permission operations.
+They are useful in annotations only, and can be used to say: "keep the default here".

 ## Primitive operations
 Lingo defines 6 primitive operations on which the checking is build.
 This subsection describes how the apply to primitive values, the next subsection describes additional requirements on more complex values.